autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 predictor.leaderboard(extra_info=True, silent=True)
 ```

-The expanded leaderboard shows properties like how many features are used by each model (`num_features`), which other models are ancestors whose predictions are required inputs for each model (`ancestors`),
-how much memory each model and all its ancestors would occupy if simultaneously persisted (`memory_size_w_ancestors`).
+The expanded leaderboard shows properties like how many features are used by each model (`num_features`), which other models are ancestors whose predictions are required inputs for each model (`ancestors`), and how much memory each model and all its ancestors would occupy if simultaneously persisted (`memory_size_w_ancestors`).
 See the [leaderboard documentation](../../api/autogluon.task.html#autogluon.task.tabular_prediction.TabularPredictor.leaderboard) for full details.

 Here's how to specify a particular model to use for prediction instead of AutoGluon's default model-choice: